'The Beatles: Get Back' review: Peter Jackson's long and winding epic

 John never met Peter Jackson though.
 The Oscar-winning Lord Of The Rings director has been a Fabs fan since he was hobbit-sized – and in 2017 he hit the Beatles jackpot.
 Asked by the band’s multimedia company Apple to make a new movie about them, he was given access to nearly 60 hours of unseen footage from the recording of ‘Let It Be’.
 The material was originally meant for American filmmaker Michael Lindsay-Hogg’s 1970 doc, but has gathered dust in storage for more than half a century.

 Jackson’s resulting Disney+ series makes excellent use of that material.
 Split into three parts – each more than two hours long – the narrative is laid out in episode one.
 It’s January 1969 and John, Paul, George and Ringo haven’t played a gig in three years.
 Their last single dropped four months ago.
-Paul worries they’ve “gone a bit quiet”.
+Paul worries they’ve “gone a bit shy”.
 So, a challenge is set: write 14 songs in 17 days before recording them live at a big comeback concert.
 Oh, and it’ll be immortalised in a TV special, directed by Lindsay-Hogg.

 Quite the task, then.
 But as we know, things didn’t go to plan.
 Parts two and three chronicle the departure (and return) of George Harrison, the TV special getting binned and, naturally, the iconic replacement show on Apple HQ’s rooftop – which we finally get to see in full.
 After decades of old, tired stories getting respun, retold and republished, Jackson’s work offers a fresh look at pop’s greatest group.
 It could even change how you see them.